axelarnetwork/axelar-contract-deployments/evm/README.md

 6. Upgrade to the new implementation contract
    `ts-node evm/deploy-consensus-gateway.js --upgrade`

+*Note: pass `--salt` for a versioned deployment, e.g. `-s "AxelarGateway v6.5.0"`.
+The default salt is the unversioned `AxelarGateway`, so omitting it derives a different implementation address than a release intends.*

 ## AxelarGasService

 1. Run the following to deploy the gas service,